hakanolgun/notes-from-books/Software/namaste_javascript.md

 you have inversion of control problem because you have to trust to service will call your callback function.

-Promise is an object which represent eventually completion or failure of an asyn operation.
+Promise is an object which represent eventually completion or failure of an async operation.

 ## Promise Chaining & Error Handling

+## Promise API

+Promise.all();
+Promise.any();